 Why would I have surgery?

-There may be a few reasons why surgery would be needed.
-For some people, medications may not have been helpful in controlling your disease, even though they have always taken their medications exactly as the doctor ordered.
+There may be a few reasons why surgery would be needed for patients with Crohn's disease and ulcerative colitis.
+For some people, medications may not have been helpful in controlling their disease, even though they have always taken medications exactly as the doctor ordered.
 For some people, their disease has caused complications that need to be treated.
-While there are times when surgery is a decision that you, your family and healthcare team are able to plan for and decide together, there could also be cases where doctors must act fast and perform emergency surgery in order to ensure you are safe.
+There are times when surgery is a decision that you, your family and healthcare team are able to plan for and decide together, but there could also be instances where doctors must act fast and perform emergency surgery in order to ensure you are safe.
 Some people never have surgery, and others have had multiple surgeries.
 The type of surgery you have depends on your disease and symptoms.
 Every person’s disease is different, and it is difficult to predict what can happen.
 However, you can inform yourself as much as possible so that you feel better prepared.

 How will I know if I need emergency surgery?